adamdjbrett/swiss/_posts/2020-06-30-mother-earths-pandemic.md

 ---
-title: "Mother Earth‘s Pandemic: The Doctrine of Discovery"
+title: "Mother Earth's Pandemic: The Doctrine of Discovery"
 author: adamdjbrett
 excerpt: "This conference will connect the dots between our current pandemic, environmental devastation, the Doctrine of Discovery, and a way forward."
 date: 2020-06-30 18:15:09